pelletierauger/Les-environs/README.md

 ## Starting a sketch

 Les environs works by opening a p5.js sketch and making it editable via live coding.
 A sketch needs to be prepared in some specific ways to work in Les environs.
-You can find an example of a working sketch in the `example` folder.
+You can find an example of a working sketch in the `examples` folder.
 The example is a good template, and you can make copies of it when you start new projects.

 To set up the directories where Les environs will look for sketches, open the file `config.js` and put the desired folders into the `pathsToSketches` array.
 Les environs will look for sketches in that list of folders, in order, and will stop looking once it finds a match.